InternetGuru/cad/README.md

 # Coding Assignment Distribution | CAD

-> The `update.sh` script distributes a GitLab assignment repository _detaching its history_ into multiple solver repositories.
-For future updates it creates a separate `source` branch and creates pull requests into main branch whenever updated.
-For newly created repositories the script duplicates issues with `assignment` label and sets assignee and developer rights for existing users.
-This project also provides GitLab CI template (see below).
+> The `update.sh` script distributes a source folder or a repository _(detaching its history)_ into one or more GitLab repositories (projects).
+To preserve the assignment's history, a separate `source` branch is used for pull requests into main branch when updated from the source using the same script.
+Additionally individual GitHub issues marked with an `assignment` label are copied into newly created repositories.

+Newly created projects are public unless a matching GitLab user is found.
+In that case, the user gains developer rights and is assigned to created issues.
+Consequently the project's visibility is set to private.

+Note: This project provides GitLab CI template (see below).

 ## Requirements